AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 ## Call to Action

-> Reach out to us, as we'd love to have a conversation
+Reach out to us, as we'd love to have a conversation:

 >  - [Contact us](https://athenadecisions.com/contact-us)
 >  - Even better, [Schedule a 30-minute conversation](https://calendly.com/harley-6-ar/30min?month=2024-10)
 >  - If you are at TechXChange 2024, reach out to Harley Davis on [LinkedIn](https://www.linkedin.com/in/harleydavis/)